Posted Tue Nov 20, 2018 at 02:15 PM PST by Steven Cohen

 Note: All listed prices reflect current Amazon or Best Buy discounts at press time and do not include taxes or shipping.

-TCL 43S517 43-Inch 4K Ultra HD Roku TV ($320) - For those looking to enter the world of Ultra HD without breaking the bank or taking up their whole living room, this 43-inch 4K HDR model from TCL is a very strong performer for its price.
-Though it uses an inferior edge-lit backlight, the display offers many of the same features found on the company's step-up 6-Series, including Dolby Vision and HDR10 support, along with the Roku smart TV platform, wide color gamut capabilities, the new iPQ Engine, and HDR Pro Gamma feature.
-And if you're looking for something larger, models are also available in 49-inch, 55-inch, and 65-inch sizes.
+TCL 43S525 43-Inch 4K Ultra HD Roku TV ($300) - For those looking to enter the world of Ultra HD without breaking the bank or taking up their whole living room, this 43-inch 4K HDR model from TCL is a very strong performer for its price.
+Though it doesn't feature local dimming or quantum dots, the display offers many of the same features found on the company's step-up 6-Series, including Dolby Vision and HDR10 support, along with the Roku smart TV platform, and wide color gamut capabilities via NBP Photon Technology.

-TCL 6-Series 65R617 65-Inch 4K Ultra HD Roku TV ($1,000) - Packed with several advanced features normally reserved for more expensive sets, TCL's 6-Series just might offer the best performance to price ratio of any new display for 2018, cementing itself as one of, if not the, top 65-inch 4K TV in the $1,000 price range.
-The display includes Dolby Vision and HDR10 support, along with the Roku OS smart TV platform.
-In addition, the set uses full array local dimming with 120 zones (96 on the 55-inch model) for improved black levels and contrast.
-Likewise, the panel incorporates NBP Photon technology with LED phosphors to provide Wide Color Gamut support.
-A 55-inch model is available as well for an introductory price of just $650.
+TCL 6-Series 65R625 65-Inch 4K Ultra HD Roku TV ($800) - Building upon last year's model, TCL's latest 6-Series display just might feature the best performance to price ratio of any new TV for 2019.
+The 4K display features Dolby Vision and HDR10 support, along with the Roku OS smart TV platform.
+In addition, the set uses full array local dimming with 120 zones for improved black levels and contrast.
+And new for this year's model, the panel incorporates quantum dot tech for improved wide color gamut coverage.